Our Work

 +

-"It's the points," he said, without looking up.
+“It’s the points,” he said suddenly, without looking up from his book.

 Mara blinked.
 “Sorry?”